 Yoga is not only great for achieving optimal physical health, it is also great for your mental health to.

-If you read my blog from last week where I talked about my spiritual jourey with yoga, I spoke about how I first started yoga as a way of achiving better physical strenth and health to support me through a multitude of back, hip and neck issues I had been dealing with most of my life.
+If you’ve been following my blog you would’ve read several blogs about my spiritual jourey with yoga l, where I talked about how I first started yoga as a way of achiving better physical strenth and health to support me through a multitude of back, hip and neck issues I had been dealing with most of my life.

 However, what started out as a journey of physical wellbeing ended up being one of a more spirutal and mental wellbeing journey instead.